 Definition of Persistent Economic Underdevelopment

 Persistent underdevelopment is the ongoing inability of a country to rise and meet the West as an equal.
-This inability is due to a severe shortage of managerial and entrepreneurial skills among its own indigenous people.
+This inability is due to a severe shortage of managerial and entrepreneurial skills among its own people.
 These skills are usually provided by expatriates from the West and from the developed countries of Asia.
 But a persistently underdeveloped country (PUC) always needs expatriate leadership in much larger numbers than it can afford or tolerate.
 Underdevelopment is permanent because the need has not been fulfilled.
 Our goal is to demonstrate how that need can be met.

 The Root Cause of Economic Underdevelopment

-Higher education institutions claim to have a monopoly on teaching knowledge that will facilitate managerial and entrepreneurial skills.
-This widely accepted claim is usually not challenged.
+Higher education institutions claim a monopoly in teaching knowledge that will facilitate managerial and entrepreneurial skills.
+This widely claim is widely accepted and usually not challenged.
 At least not loudly.
 Accordingly, society expects these institutions to train and graduate people who will become effective managers and entrepreneurs.

 The widely-held belief that development is gradually taking place in the persistently underdeveloped countries (PUCs) is false.
 Growth in a PUC is often modernization without development.
 Modernization does not meet our definition of development because it can happen without indigenous managerial implementation.

 Modernization is growth or “development” led by expatriates.
-Hence, modernization can procure only limited and shallow growth because there are not enough expatriates to propagate and multiply its effects.
+Hence, modernization can procure only limited and shallow growth because there are not enough expatriates to propagate, multiply, and sustain its effects.
 The opportunities that modernization present are not fully availed.
-Furthermore, the leadership of expatriates is indispensable for maintaining the models of modernization that are in effect.
+Furthermore, the continuous leadership of expatriates is indispensable for maintaining the models of modernization that are in effect.

 The illusion of development through modernization is not sustainable if the supervision of expatriates is disrupted for any reason.
 Disruption may come in the form of policies of nationalization or indigenization, or “political independence”, whereby expatriate managers are replaced by locals for political reasons.
 More commonly, disruption arises from financial reasons, in which case the salaries of expatriate supervisors can no longer be paid and they have to be replaced with locals.
 Either way, the result is the same.
 The facility or operation taken over by locals begins to deteriorate.
 It usually deteriorates to a shadow of its former self or collapses entirely.

 The condition of a middle-income trap is merely the ultimate display of the fake development of modernization in a PUC.
-Countries caught in the middle-income trap will have a prosperous and affluent minority population of Western or Asian managers, administrators, entrepreneurs and their local cohorts.
-But the bulk of the indigenous majority is less prosperous and stuck in economic stagnation.
+Countries caught in the middle-income trap will have a prosperous and affluent minority population of Western or Asian managers, administrators, entrepreneurs and their cohorts in the professions.
+But the bulk of the indigenous majority is less prosperous and stuck in relative economic stagnation.
 There are instances where it might appear that the smaller but dominant group is withholding prosperity from the larger population.
 However, if that is correct, the power to do so stems directly from the permanent scarcity of managerial and entrepreneurial talent in the larger group.

 Real development is either on or off.
 There is no gradual.
 China (and Korea before it) has demonstrated the only standard of economic development and growth that should be acceptable in our world.
 Development, in the present sense of the term, was gradual in the West because development could only keep pace with the level of technical knowledge and productivity in the Western free market.
 For the most part, there was no already developed country to set an example for the West.